Kylemc1413/MappingExtensions/README.md

 ##### Supported By
     Notes
     Bombs
-    Walls (Does not support negative line layers) Chains
+    Walls (Does not support negative layers)
+    Chains
     Arcs
 ### _Additional Wall Adjustments_